bamason2/ttc066-module/docs/labs/Suspension System Simulation.md

 <img src="figs/suspension_fig8.png" width="400"/>\\
 *Figure: Body deflection and velocity response to a 0.05m step*

-Now put two more *To Workspace* blocks on the model, to output the wheel motion, and hence produce a single plot which compares body deflection with wheel deflection (don’t plot the velocities) for the same step input.
+Now put two more *To Workspace* blocks in the model, to output the wheel motion, and hence produce a single plot which compares body deflection with wheel deflection (don’t plot the velocities) for the same step input.
 You can overlay these on the same axes, or use the subplot command to subdivide the plot window.

 Zoom-in on the plot so you can pick out accurate timings for the peaks in the wheel and body motion oscillations.
 You should be able to estimate the wheel hop and body bounce (damped) natural frequencies, by looking at the the time for one cycle.
 Is this in the expected range?